-Camp Sealth is seeking individuals to be a part of our spring outdoor education team who have an enthusiasm for the outdoors, have experience teaching and leading, and are looking for an opportunity to become part of a small, hard-working camp community.
-Applicants should display creativity, compassion, and self-motivation and be ready to share their love of nature with students!
+Camp Sealth is seeking individuals to be a part of our spring outdoor education team who have an enthusiasm for the outdoors, have experience teaching and/or leading groups of students, and are looking for an opportunity to become part of a small, hard-working camp community.
+Applicants should display creativity, compassion, self-motivation, and be ready to share their love of nature with students!

-Outdoor Education Instructors facilitate lessons to youth of all ages and backgrounds including:
+Outdoor Education Instructors facilitate activities and curricula for youth and adults of all ages and backgrounds in the following areas:

 This position encompasses many different aspects of camp life including: